tin-z/tin-z.github.io/_posts/2023-02-18-pymalloc-notes.md

 };
 ```

-So to sum up here:
+So, to sum up:
- - Pymalloc does manage/view the memory as "arena_i -> pool_j -> block_k"
+ - Pymalloc manages and views memory as "arena_i -> pool_j -> block_k"
- - Blocks have fixed size and so even after free they cannot shrink and/or merge with other blocks
+ - Blocks have a fixed size and cannot shrink or merge with other blocks, even after they have been freed.
- - Pool occupies 4KB, on top of the structure we have the metadata managing the rest of its body which is splitted in blocks each of the same size
+ - Each pool occupies 4KB, with metadata at the top managing the rest of its body, which is split into blocks of the same size.
  - Arena have 64 pools indexed by their block size class (szidx), and so `arena->pool_address[szidx]` will contain blocks of `8+(8*szidx)` size

 <br />